Why You Should Include Multiple People on Your Hiring Team

 Increases fairness in hiring

-When one interviewer evaluates a candidate, that evaluation consists of a single individual’s perception.
+When a single interviewer evaluates a candidate, that evaluation is based on one person's perception.
 While that perception likely includes some accurate information about a candidate’s skills, it also likely includes some bias about the candidate as bias is inherent in human decision-making.

 Including multiple interviewers leads to multiple evaluations which allows you to aggregate scores.
 Aggregating scores directly limits the extent to which one person’s bias influences the overall hiring decision.
 This results in a fairer outcome for candidates.